Communion – Holy Eucharist – Part One

 In the Old Testament, the Hebrew word for Worship (or to bow down) was hishtakhavah.
 In each occasion of the use of this word (Gen 22:5 is the first use) worship consisted of a sacrifice (or in some rarer cases bowing down).
 In the New Testament Greek was used, but…

-Tags: blood, eucharist, god, jesus, testament, bread, christ, living, catholic, bible
+Tags: blood, eucharist, god, testament, jesus, christ, bread, communion, living, bible

 • 31